nuprl/website/blog/_src/posts/2019-03-09-pliss-learn-about-pl-implementation-in-a-castle.md

 what better opportunity than the second Programming Languages Implementation Summer School ([PLISS](https://pliss2019.github.io/) for short).

+PLISS will be held from May 19th to 24th 2019, and the deadline to express your interest is _March 29th, 2019_ at _17:00 GMT_.
+More details can be found [here](https://pliss2019.github.io/registration.html).

 <!-- more -->

 <img src="/img/pliss_summer_school_2017_logo.png" alt="PLISS logo" />